Best Disney soundtracks: 11 of the best musical soundworlds conjured by the inimitable Mouse House

 Composer Hans Zimmer’s Oscar-winning work is the beating heart of orphaned lion Simba’s redemption, unerringly dramatic as it taps into the Hamlet-aping undercurrents of the story.

-From moving choral requiems to celebratory African instrumentation, plus vocals from Lebo M and Carmen Twillie, Lion King remains one of Zimmer’s greatest achievements.
+From moving choral requiems to celebratory African instrumentation, plus vocals from Lebo M and Carmen Twillie, The Lion King remains one of Zimmer’s greatest achievements.
 The same could be said of song artists Elton John and Tim Rice who walked away with their own Academy Award for the romantic ballad ‘Can You Feel the Love Tonight’.

 5. The Little Mermaid (1989)